Galaxy S20 Ultra review: Impressive but impractical

 Wrap-up

 The biggest, most notable thing about the Ultra is its cameras.
-This is a tri-camera setup with a primary, 108-megapixel sensor and a 12MP ultra-wide option that captures a 123-degree field of view.
-The most interesting of the lot, though, is the 48MP telephoto lens folded into the chunky bump on top of this already-giant phone's behind.
+This is a tri-camera setup with a primary, 108-megapixel sensor and a 12-megapixel ultra-wide option that captures a 123-degree field of view.
+The most interesting of the lot, though, is the 48-megapixel telephoto lens folded into the chunky bump on top of this already-giant phone's behind.

 Thanks to the bigger, sharper sensors, the S20 Ultra should take brighter, more colorful and clearer pictures than Samsung's previous flagships.
-But the company's image processing algorithms are still pretty aggressive and soften details.
+But the company's image-processing algorithms are still pretty aggressive and soften details.
 Edges of buildings lack the definition you'd find on pictures taken with a Pixel 4 or an iPhone 11 Pro.

-By default, the 108-MP camera snaps pictures at 12 megapixels using a process Samsung calls "nona-binning".
+By default, the 108-megapixel camera snaps pictures at 12 megapixels using a process Samsung calls "nona-binning".
 Basically, it combines nine pixels into one on the sensor level to make them much bigger.
 Technically, that should result in brighter shots with less noise, but whether it's due to Samsung's algorithms or something else in the processing, the images just aren't very crisp no matter what resolution you're shooting at.
-Ultimately, the S20 Ultra's pictures are a minor improvement at best over the S10's.
+Ultimately, the S20 Ultra's pictures are a minor improvement, at best, over the S10's.

 The aggressive software also shows up in Live Focus and Night modes.
 The former adds an artificial blur to the background of your images to mimic bokeh, and Samsung's approach lags the competition.
-Google, and even Apple, are far better at recognizing outlines of people and applying bokeh that looks realistic and natural.
-And though I see an improvement in low light photography and Night Mode on the S20 Ultra compared to the S10+, Google is still more effective at noise reduction and in darker conditions.
+Google and even Apple are far better at recognizing outlines of people and applying bokeh that looks realistic and natural.
+And though I see an improvement in low-light photography and Night Mode on the S20 Ultra compared to the S10+, Google is still more effective at noise reduction and in darker conditions.

 Besides the sharper sensors, the standout feature of the S20s is what Samsung calls "Space Zoom".
 On the S20 and S20 Plus, this lets you get up to 30 times closer to your subject.
 On the Ultra, you can go in up to 100x through a combination of optical zoom, digital zoom and a little AI trickery.